Amiable vs. amicable

 Amiable means good-natured and likable.
-It’s usually used to describe people.
+It describes people.
 Amicable means characterized by goodwill.
 It describes relationships or interactions between people.
-So, for instance, two amiable people might share an amicable friendship.
+So, for instance, two amiable people might share an amicable friendship, or two amiable people might end their relationship amicably.

 Examples